SEIR-7-06/installfest/unit2-installations.md

 ## MongoDB Compass

 [MongoDB Compass](https://www.mongodb.com/try/download/compass) is a GUI (Graphical User Interface) tool to easily visualize our data in MongoDB.
+We'll install this one as well to help with development when we begin working with MongoDB.

 <!--
 ## Robo3T